aonic/owa2gmail/README.md

 Outlook Web Access Export Tools
 ===============================

-- The POP daemon should be usable in the current version, I've tested it with Evolution Mail on Ubuntu 10.10.</li>
+- The POP daemon should be usable in the current version, I've tested it with Evolution Mail on Ubuntu 10.10 and GMail Mail Fetcher</li>
 - Gmail importing works if you call the append function manually, I'm still working on fixing up gmail.py to do that seamlessly.

-Auto-download New Emails to Gmail's Mail Fetcher from Outlook Web Access
+Auto-download New Emails to GMail's Mail Fetcher from Outlook Web Access
 ------------------------------------------------------------------------

 1. Open port `2221` on the machine you're going to run `popdaemon.py` on so Google's servers can access it
 2. `python popdaemon.py --unread --owa-server='https://webaccess.corp-domain.com'`
-3. Follow Gmail's instructions for Mail Fetcher, give it your IP address for the POP server, and 2221 as the port
+3. Follow Google's instructions for Mail Fetcher, give it your IP address for the POP server, and 2221 as the port

 Origin Documentation from [weboutlook](http://code.google.com/p/weboutlook/)
 ----------------------------------------------------------------------------